-- Part I. Identification of petroleum hydrocarbon hazards3 in site media or siteinfluenced media; - Part II.
-Identification of habitat4 and ecological receptors5 on or near a site; - Part III.
-Identification of exposure pathways6 by which ecological receptors could come into contact with site petroleum hydrocarbons.
+Part I. Identification of petroleum hydrocarbon or select CVOC hazards in site media or site-influenced media:

+Part II.
+Identification of habitat and ecological receptors on or near a site;

+Part III.
+Identification of exposure pathways by which ecological receptors could come into contact with site petroleum hydrocarbons.